haruki-nguyen/.dotfiles-windows/README.md

 - Run `git --version`, `code`, `cursor`, `discord`, `chrome`, etc. to verify installations
 - Press `Alt+Space` for FlowLauncher
 - Check logs for any manual steps or errors
+- **DaVinci Resolve:** Follow the script's notification to download and install manually from [the official website](https://www.blackmagicdesign.com/products/davinciresolve)

 ## Maintenance